Case Study Of Apple Inc.

 2. No long-term debt

-3. Superior operating system, not as vulnerable to virus attack.
+3. Superior operating system, not as vulnerable to virus attacks.

 5. Procure deals with major music labels.